portsoc/hangman-in-branches/README.md

 }
 ```

-Make sure to check out the `package.json` file to see the changes our actions have made.
+Check out the `package.json` file to see the changes our actions have made.

 ### Linting our app